The one key habit to boost your creativity

 Yes, alone.
 Yes, in the morning.
 Yes, time.

-One of the main definitions of creativity that you can find in current literature and research (as you can see in one of my previous post is: “the process of having original ideas that have value.”
-To have original ideas, you have to achieve a level of disconnection from other people’s ideas.
+One of the main definitions of creativity in current literature and research is “the process of having original ideas that have value.”
+To have original ideas, you must achieve a level of disconnection from other people’s ideas.

 Isolate to focus on yourself

-When I say alone, I mean truly alone, as in NO mobile phones (leave it in another room if you need to).
+When I say alone., I mean truly alone, as in NO mobile phones (leave it in another room if needed).
 Offline, disconnected.
-Just because people send you messages it doesn’t mean that you have to read and answer them right away.
-If you can’t help but check if what you are receiving might be urgent, then mentally redefine this time as not available.
+Just because people send you messages doesn’t mean you must read and answer them immediately.
+If you can’t help but check if what you are receiving might be urgent, mentally redefine this time as unavailable.
 Imagine that you are as busy as being in a meeting with your most important client or investor.
-In the beginning it will be hard to disconnect, but soon you will find out that you will be able to clear your mind and start your day way more relaxed and focused, instead of worried or stressed.
-Think of it as almost like meditating, but you don’t have to be with your eyes closed, you can take time to read the newspaper, or have coffee while you read a book or listen to your favorite album.
+It will be hard to disconnect in the beginning, but soon, you will discover that you can clear your mind and start your day way more relaxed and focused instead of worried or stressed.
+Think of it as almost like meditating, but you don’t have to be with your eyes closed, you can take time to read the newspaper, have coffee while you read a book or listen to your favorite album.

 The best time: the morning

-It’s sweet to think that there are other moments of the day you can control (unless you have kids: then the night and early morning aren’t wholly yours and predictable either).
+It’s sweet to think there are other moments of the day you can control (unless you have kids: then the night and early morning aren’t wholly yours and predictable either).
 But trust me, the morning is your best option.
 As soon as you leave the house — or sometimes, as soon as you look at your pending messages or lost calls — your mind spirals into what other people want of you.
 Their ideas.
 Their priorities.
 Their agendas.
-Use the moment of the day after sleeping, and having been somewhat alone (either in dreams or in reality) to stay alone for a little bit longer and think about your ideas, your priorities, your agenda.
+Use the moment of the day after sleeping and having been somewhat alone (either in dreams or in reality) to stay alone for a little longer and think about your ideas, priorities, and agenda.

 I can already hear you say: OK, Ramón.
 I’m here, alone, in the morning, with my coffee (we’ll talk about coffee another day).
 What do I do now?
-What if I feel depleted, somewhat sad and not creative at all?
+What if I feel depleted, somewhat sad, and not creative?
 What if all I want to do is unlock my phone or laptop and start with the million pending things I have to do?

 You-time

 Every result requires an investment: in this case, it’s time, your time.
 The morning is the perfect time to devote some minutes to yourself.
-Think of it as the minutes you would have snoozed the alarm button — but you didn’t, because something good was waiting for you (remember Christmas morning?
+Think of it as the minutes you would have snoozed the alarm button — but you didn’t, because something good awaits you (remember Christmas morning?
 Or the morning of your birthday?).
-This time is fun-time, it’s you-time.
+This time is a fun time; it’s your time.
 Once you conquer it, you won’t want to give it back.

-Well, as this is the first morning, the only thing you have to do is find your favorite spot of the house: comfy, cosy, well lit, and sit there in silence for a few minutes.
+As this is the first morning, you only have to find your favorite spot in the house: comfy, cozy, well-lit, and sit there in silence for a few minutes.

 Try not to have any idea at all.